Discover the Longest Tunnel in Mississippi

 The site serves to commemorate the soldiers who took part in the battle.
 It’s filled with a variety of historical markers, including homes, monuments, and, of course, the Thayer’s Approach Tunnel.
 This tunnel played an important role for the Union and holds a piece of history within its walls.

-What is the Thayer’s Approach Tunnel’s Primary Purpose?
+What Is Thayer’s Approach Tunnel’s Primary Purpose?

 When Thayer’s Approach was constructed, it served a vital purpose to conceal and protect Union soldiers facing attack by the Confederates.
 They initially had the plan to keep digging until they got close enough to the Confederates to execute their own attack.